LAB: GPIO Digital InOut(eval board)

 */

-Problem 2: Toggle LED with Button
+Problem 2: Toggle a single LED with Digital Sensor(Photodetector)

 Procedure